markmoxon/elite-source-code-library/versions/apple/README.md

 * The game uses JSR INCYC to move the text cursor to the next row, while the released game uses INC YC.

-* The J, K, M, I keys for moving the chart crosshairs are not supported.
+* The "J", "K", "M" and "I" key presses for moving the chart crosshairs are not supported.

-* The game waits for the vertical sync to implement pauses, while the released games just perform loop iterations.
+* The game waits for the vertical sync to implement pauses, while the released game just performs loop iterations.

 * The default setting is to display both upper and lower case letters, while the default for the released game is upper case only.